vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-31-postgis-for-very-impatient.md

 tags: postgresql postgis
 ---

-As you may know, PostGIS is a PotgreSQL extension for working with spatial data, such as points, lines nad polygons.8 Let's start with pulling a docker image with PostGIS already install, which almost always the most confortable option
+PostGIS is a powerful PostgreSQL extension designed to work with spatial data, including points, lines, and polygons.
+To begin experimenting with this extension, it is often easiest to pull a Docker image with PostGIS already installed.
+The following command can be used to do so:

     sudo apt-get install docker.io
     sudo docker run --name postgis -e POSTGRES_PASSWORD=postgis -d mdillon/postgis:9.4

-Login to the `psql` console
+Once the image is pulled, you can access the `psql` console by executing:

     sudo docker exec -it postgis psql -U postgres

-and in the prompt execute the following command to check the version of the PostgreSQL / PostGIS
+At the prompt, you can check the version of PostgreSQL/PostGIS by running the following command:

 ```sql
 SELECT version();
 SELECT postgis_full_version();
 ```

-Docker runs in the container so you'll need the IP address if you want to access PostgeSQL running in the container
+As Docker runs the database in a container, you will need the IP address if you wish to access PostgreSQL from outside the container.
+The following command can be used to retrieve the IP address:

     sudo docker inspect postgis | grep IPAddress

-Now we have a connection string and can use `pgcli` to access the database, which is a much nicer user interface that `psql`.
+ou can also use `pgcli`, a user-friendly cli tool, to access the database:

     pgcli -h 172.17.0.2 -U postgres

-Let's create a simple spring boot project to play around with queries.
-The source can be found on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example)
+To further explore the capabilities of PostGIS, we can create a simple Spring Boot project.
+The source code for this project can be found on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example)

 Initliaze the application